How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models

 \section{Abstract}

 Language is a deep-rooted means of perpetration of stereotypes and discrimination. \acp{llm}, now a pervasive technology in our everyday lives, can cause extensive harm when prone to generating toxic responses.
 The standard way to address this issue is to align the \ac{llm}, which, however, dampens the issue without constituting a definitive solution.
 Therefore, testing \ac{llm} even after alignment efforts remains crucial for detecting any residual deviations with respect to ethical standards.
 We present \approachName, an automated testing framework for \acp{llm}' inclination to toxicity, providing a way to quantitatively assess how much \acp{llm} can be pushed towards toxic responses even in the presence of alignment.
 The framework adopts an iterative evolution strategy that exploits the interplay between two \acp{llm}, the \ac{sut} and the Prompt Generator steering \ac{sut} responses toward higher toxicity.
 The toxicity level is assessed by an automated oracle based on an existing toxicity classifier.

-We conduct a quantitative and qualitative empirical evaluation using four state-of-the-art \acp{llm} as evaluation subjects having increasing complexity (7--13 billion parameters).
+We conduct a quantitative and qualitative empirical evaluation using \blue{five} state-of-the-art \acp{llm} as evaluation subjects having increasing complexity (7--\blue{671B} parameters).
 Our quantitative evaluation assesses the cost-effectiveness of four alternative versions of \approachName against existing baseline methods, based on random search, curated datasets of toxic prompts, and adversarial attacks.
 Our qualitative assessment engages human evaluators to rate the fluency of the generated prompts and the perceived toxicity of the responses collected during the testing sessions.
 Results indicate that the effectiveness, in terms of detected toxicity level, is significantly higher than the selected baseline methods (effect size up to $1.0$ against random search and up to $0.99$ against adversarial attacks).
 Furthermore, \approachName yields a limited cost overhead (from $22\%$ to $35\%$ on average).

 {This work includes examples of toxic degeneration by LLMs, which may be considered profane or offensive to some readers.
 Reader discretion is advised.}